leesegal95/computer-networking/Notes/chapter-2.md

 * Head of Line (HOL) blocking: when the earlier objects on the HTML base page are bigger and take longer to render then the rest of the objects on the page -> causes a delay since its one TCP connection link
     - resolution: open parallel TCP connection so that the smaller objects can render and not be delayed by the bigger object
     - HTTP/1.1 can open up to 6 parallel TCP connection -> this helps circumvent HOL blocking and to obtain more bandwidth
-- Primary goal of HTTP/2 p> get rid of or reduce the number of parallel TCP connections for transporting a single Web page
+- Primary goal of HTTP/2 -> reduce the number of parallel TCP connections for transporting a single Web page
-    - this will help reduce the number of sockets that need to be open nd maintained at servers but also allows TCP congestion control to operate as intended
+    - this will help reduce the number of sockets that need to be open and maintained at servers but also allows TCP congestion control to operate as intended

 #### HTTP 2 Framing
 - HTTP/2 solution for HOL blocking is to break each message into small frames and interleave the request and response massages on the same TCP connection
-- Most important enhancement of HTTP/2 is the ability to to break down an HTTP message into independent grames, interleave them, and then reassemble them on the other end
+- Most important enhancement of HTTP/2 is the ability to to break down an HTTP message into independent frames, interleave them, and then reassemble them on the other end
 - framing is down in a sub-layer of the HTTP/2 protocol

 ### 2.3 Electronic Mail in the Internet